Eagan Office

 In my personal time, I enjoy goofing around with my husband and four teenagers.
 I like playing board games, video games, hiking, reading, singing and gardening.
 I am involved at a local church and find enjoyment in serving and praying for people.

-I am an Egyptian American currently in my final year pursuing my MA in Psychology and Counseling from St. Mary’s University of MN.
+I am an Egyptian American and earned my MA in Psychology and Counseling from St. Mary’s University.
 My work background encompasses diverse experiences that have helped me enhance my professional and interpersonal skills as well as my passion for missionary and humanitarian work abroad.

 I am passionate about working with missionary families and have personally experienced the challenges of jumping into serving in an unfamiliar culture then returning to life back home.
 Whether change as a result of moving, divorce or faith, I would be honored to come alongside you and provide support and encouragement.